+As you can see, applying for startup business loans isn’t a decision that should be taken lightly.
 In this post, we’ll explain the pros and cons of startup business loans, so that you can weigh your options.

-Pros of Pursuing a Startup Business Loan
+What Are the Pros of a Startup Business Loan?

-Money to Start Business
+1. You’ll Have Money to Start Your Business

-Starting a business requires enough capital to afford upfront expenses.
+Starting a business requires enough working capital to afford initial expenses, such as inventory, equipment, payroll, rent, and other necessary costs.
 Depending on your business’s industry, you may need more than you can borrow from savings, family, or credit cards to get off the ground.

-Protect Personal Wealth
+3. You Can Protect Personal Wealth

-Your business may eventually need a large cash infusion in order to keep growing.
+Your business may eventually need a large cash infusion to keep growing.
 When it does, it helps to have a history of responsible credit use.
 As with personal loans, having a strong credit history indicates reliability as a borrower, and lower investment risk for the lender.

-Hard to Qualify
+1. They Can Be Hard to Qualify For

 From a lender’s perspective, startup loans are a risky venture.
 New companies fall short in all the metrics banks use to determine loan eligibility: revenue, financial records, credit history, or proof of business longevity.
 The difficulty of obtaining a startup business loan is perhaps it’s biggest caveat.
 This is especially true when the applicant lacks strong personal credit, assets for collateral, and large down payments.